 The GeoRef database, established by the American Geosciences Institute in 1966, provides access to the geoscience literature of the world.
-GeoRef is the most comprehensive database in the geosciences and continues to grow by more than 100,000 references a year.
-The database contains over 4.3 million references to geoscience journal articles, books, maps, conference papers, reports and theses.
-You can gain access to this vast amount of information through searching on the worldwide web, online, or on GeoRef CDs.
+GeoRef is the most comprehensive database in the geosciences and continues to grow by about 100,000 references a year.
+The database contains over 4.4 million references to geoscience journal articles, books, maps, conference papers, reports and theses.

 GeoRef - Online